 - Inflamed acne - is associated with pimples (which are classified by dermatologists as papules, pustules or cysts, possibly associated with redness of the skin).

 Unfortunately, cystic acne can lead to permanent scarring, and so should be treated as soon as possible.

-Greasy skin care products, stress and poor diet are among the factors that can exacerbate acne.
+Hormones and stress are among the factors that can exacerbate acne.